 Indicators represent the gap to achieving good status or potential for each measure.
 Therefore, an indicator value of 0 would mean a KTM which would enable the affected water bodies to achieve good status or potential.
 Given that the affected water bodies may be the object to other KTMs, but also that natural conditions may delay the response of the ecosystem to measures, an indicator value of 0 does not necessarily mean that the water bodies in question will be in good status.
 Any new indicators reported by Member States as ‘Other’ should be constructed in the same way.

 The following table (a theoretical example taken from the reporting guidance for the 2nd RBMPs and given for illustrative purposes only) shows what kind of information could be derived from reporting.
 Note, in particular, that it contains two lines for diffused pollution from agriculture, showing that both KTM2 and KTM3 are relevant in this case.
 This is because a KTM may be relevant for more than one pressure, while more than one KTM may be relevant for a single pressure.
-This many-to-many relationship requires a flexible reporting structure and the same significant pressure may be reported more than once if it is linked to several KTMs.
+This many-to-many relationship requires a flexible reporting structure.

 For a particular RBD/Sub-unit: